cairis-platform/cairis/docs/doc.rst

 only displayed if they are direct or indirect leafs of the filtered goal.

-Goals can also be refined from the goal model, albeit only for the environment being modified.
-To refine a goal, right-click on the goal in the model viewer, and select And-Goal, or Or-Goal based on the refinement desired.
-An simplified version of the Add Goal dialog box is displayed and, when all the necessary information has been added, a new goal will be added to the database, complete with the desired refinement.
-Please note, the model view needs to be refreshed to view the goal.
-Goals may only be refined to other goals in the model viewer;
-for anything more elaborate, the usual goal refinement association procedure needs to be followed.

 Adding, updating, and deleting an obstacle
 ------------------------------------------